isabella232/OneScriptLang/docs/Macro.md

     ireturn
 ```
 The OneScript virtual machine operates on a stack based processor.
 When a method is called a 'Call Frame'
-is created and all primiative data-types are passed by value with other value passed by reference.
+is created and all primitive data-types are passed by value with other value passed by reference.
 It is generally recommended that a method be completed with a return type operator to ensure that the 'Call Frame'
 is removed from the 'Call Frame Stack' and control is correctly returned to the called method.

 ### .code
 The code directive is used within the method section to declare the code section.
-It must be followed by insturctions that form
-the code of a method.
+It must be followed by instructions that form the code of a method.
 For example:
 ```
 .code
     iload temp